uc-cdis/tube/docs/configuration_file.md

 #### injecting_props

 All `injecting_props` are grouped by the node containing the properties.
-In the example below, the node is `subject`.
+In the example below, that node is `subject`.

 ```